News Corp bids for education market with new classroom tablet

 Amplify’s basic tablet, slated to roll out next fall, is priced at $299 when purchased with a two-year subscription at $99 per year.
 An upgrade with a 4G data plan costs $349 when purchased with a two-year subscription at $179 per year.
 Those prices include teacher training and access to a help hotline.

-By comparison, Apple Inc’s APPL.O iPad2, a popular choice in many schools, costs $399.
+By comparison, Apple Inc’s iPad2, a popular choice in many schools, costs $399.

 Amplify, which has about 1,000 employees, will be a part of News Corp’s publishing company when it splits from the company’s entertainment properties this summer.